premgane/premgane.github.io/_posts/2018-03-25-designing-a-hiring-pipeline.md

 1. discuss deeply technical concepts in semi-technical language
 1. collaborate within a team comprised of members of varying technical skills, staying level-headed to work through conflicting opinions
-1. speak thoughtfully about a wide ranging set of topics, including the societal impact of the industry
+1. speak thoughtfully about a wide-ranging set of topics, including the societal impact of the industry
 1. demonstrate an ability to objectively analyze their own strengths and limitations

 We have found that the best way to test these skills is to isolate some non-technical questions into its own interview.
 For this interview, we use interviewers who aren't fully familiar with the concepts within the candidate's expertise.
 In a small startup, the candidate would be working closely with team members of varying backgrounds, so it's crucial that we see how well they can adapt their communication style.